raspberrypilearning/build-a-buggy/en/step_3.md

 --- /task ---

 --- task ---
-Now switch over to the shell and type the following to observe which way the motors turn.
+Now open a python shell by clicking the terminal icon in the taskbar at the top of the screen, then type 'python' and press `Enter`.
+Now type the following to observe which way the motors turn.

 ```python
 robby.forward()